CDE will be closed on Monday, July 4 for the Independence Day holiday.

 - Reimagining College Access: CDE will continue to work in partnership with the Learning Policy Institute, the Colorado Education Initiative, Colorado institutions of higher education, and Colorado school and district leaders to inform how performance assessments can be used to transform higher education by relying on these measures to provide a more holistic view of applicants in college admissions, placement, and advising.

-For more information or to find out how to participate in any of the performance assessment initiatives, please contact Angela Landrum or Jared Anthony in CDE's Assessment Office:
+For more information or to find out how to participate in any of the performance assessment initiatives, please contact Angela Landrum in CDE's Assessment Office.